 even as he said to our fathers.”

 Psalms – Psalm 57 verse 8 is amazing – “Wake up, my soul!”
 What 4 great words. . . wake up my soul!
 Do you ever feel like you need to say this to your soul?
-I know that I have in my past.
-There have been times in my life where I have felt spiritually asleep.
-Just completely asleep . . . and I have begged my soul to wake up!
-Fortunately, I finally learned that I could not wake up my soul on it’s own.
-I needed the Father, the Son, and the Holy Spirit to wake up my soul. . . and the Spirit keeps it awake today.
-If you feel that you need your soul to wake up, will you pray to the Father, Son, and Holy Spirit to indwell your soul and to wake it up?
+We need the Father, the Son, and the Holy Spirit to wake up our soul. . . and the Spirit keeps it awake today.
+If you feel that you need your soul to wake up, will you prayer to the Father, Son, and Holy Spirit to indwell your soul and to wake it up?

 Proverbs – Proverbs chapter 11 verse 11 today teaches us: “Upright citizens bless a city and make it prosper.”
 This is a great reminder to each of us to be good citizens and to bless our cities!